visualboyadvance-m/visualboyadvance-m/DEVELOPER-MANUAL.md

 Make sure you have set up a Windows code signing certificate with the right password and a Mac 'Developer ID Application' certificate.

+Put the Windows certificate into `~/.codesign/windows_comodo.pkcs12` as a PKCS12 file that is password protected, and put the password for it into `~/.codesign/windows_comodo.pkcs12.password`.

 #### Release Commit and Tag

 Once you are sure you're ready to release, and you are in a git clone on master